 The Registrar's Office is central to student registration and provides course offering information each semester on the College's website.
-Making adjustments in schedules may be completed by requesting a drop/add form if students are unable to do so through the student portal.
+If students are unale to make adjustments to their schedule through their faculty portals, they can contact their faculty advisor.